eficode-academy/istio-katas/README.md

 do them in **your** preferred order.

 There is a corresponding (numbered) directory for each exercise file.
-The kubernetes yaml will be located here so you can view them.
+The kubernetes yaml will working with will be located here so you can view them.

 > :bulb: If you do **not** start with [Introducing the setup](00-setup-introduction.md)
 > you will need to enable automatic sidecar injection prior to doing the exercise.